Get the latest strategies to protect your revenue in your inbox

 New call-to-action

-Phishing is one of the main forms of social engineering attacks, and as with any social engineering attack, it tries to trick unsuspecting users into giving away personal information.
+Phishing is one of the main forms of social engineering attacks.
+Its goal is to trick unsuspecting users into giving away their personal information.

 From a business perspective, these scams are usually trying to impersonate potential providers.

-You should be checking every domain that you get links to and do not provide any kind of information on websites that are not secure, secure websites always display a little padlock at the start of the URL.
+To be sure that you don’t fall victim to more sophisticated phishing attempts, it’s important to check any domain links that are sent to you.
+Do not provide any kind of information on websites that are not secure—you can identify secure websites easily as they always display a little padlock at the start of the URL bar.

-Pay attention to social media profile names and domains too, big brands will usually have their social media profiles verified and domain typosquatting is a very common tactic.
+Pay attention to social media profile names and domains too.
+Big brands will usually have their social media profiles verified and their website copy will always be grammatically correct.
+Domain typosquatting is a very common tactic whereby scammers slightly misspell words in the hope you don’t notice—if example using a capital I in place of an L or missing letters out of longer words.

 Of course, applying common sense is very important too against these scams.
-If it’s too good to be true, it usually isn’t.
+If it’s too good to be true, it usually is.

 From a business standpoint, instruct and educate your employees, since ultimately it comes to individuals to stay safe from this type of cybercrimes.

-This type of scam usually asks people to send money promising a much larger sum in the short term.
+This type of scam usually asks people to send money with the promise of a much larger sum in the short term.
 The most famous one is the “Nigerian” scam, also known as the “419” scam which is the number of Nigerian laws it violates.

-These scams were already widespread through fax, telephone, and traditional mail, but the Internet made them much easier to pull off and more widespread.
+These scams were already widespread through fax, telephone, and traditional mail, but the Internet made them much easier to pull off and as a result, they have become more widespread.

 Usually, the victim receives communication from someone in need of help to move a large sum of money from a foreign country.
 There are plenty of variations of this scam and more are developed each day.